-Gig Buddies in Croydon is aimed at adults with learning disabilities aged 18 years or over and who live at home with family, carers, or who live on their own and find it difficult to get out and about.
+We support adults with learning disabilities aged 18 years or over and who live at home with family, carers, or who live on their own and find it difficult to get out and about.